The Amalga Scooter Club

 Cray scooter boys: Phil Stevens and Adrian Colley

-St Paul's Cray Lambretta aficionado Terry Whipp (left) and Tel O' Brien
+St Paul's Cray Lambretta fanatic Terry Whipp (left) with Tel O' Brien

 Gary Cable's SX200

 The following Monday evening, Doog, Tel and I met up with Marlon in The Greyhound.
 We sat around a table with young Beckenham scooter boy Wayne Kavanagh, and the incredibly blonde Tony Jex.
 Just before last orders, multiple headlights beamed in through the windows.
 I looked out and saw bikers everywhere, my heart jumped.
 A blue Ford Consul pulled into the kerb directly outside, and the driver fixed me with a dead-eyed glare; late on a Monday evening, the pub was virtually empty but for us.

 The door pushed open and a grey-bearded lump of a man strolled in, accompanied by the ponytail that Gary had chinned.
 They walked up to the bar and spoke to the landlord before turning around and scanning the pub.
 Thankfully, Gary wasn't in town.
 As they walked back out, the knockout recipient looked straight at Tel, but didn't recognise him.
 Grey beard strutted out first, and as soon as the door had closed behind him, Tel lunged for the ponytail.
 The startled greaser flailed his arms and quickly escaped.
 We all stood up and braced for a violent invasion.
 But it didn't happen.
 One by one the bikers saddled up and dispersed.
 They left Doog's silver SX 200 a write off.